XueshiQiao/VideoToolboxSVC/README.md

 # VideoToolbox with Low-latency encoding & SVC (Temporal Scalability)
-Low-latency encoding, including SVC(Temporal Scalability) is introduced with VideoToolbox in WWDC 2021.

-This is a demo for showing off these features.
+WWDC 2021 introduced Low-latency encoding, including SVC(Temporal Scalability) with VideoToolbox , this is a demo for showing off these features.